One of the most calming and powerful actions you can do to intervene in a stormy world is to stand up and show your soul.

 In any dark time, there is a tendency to veer toward fainting over how much is wrong or unmended in the world.

 Do you remember when there were shootings in Paris?
 You probably do, it wasn’t all that many years ago, and the world watched as the city of light went into lock-down and mourning.
 Do you remember when entire towns burned to the ground during the largest wildfire in California history?
 You probably do, because the world watched as firefighters worked around the clock to contain the blaze.
-Do you remember all the times Black folks, people who are just going about their daily lives, from jogging to reaching for a wallet to sleeping in their own beds, have died at the hands of police?
+Do you remember all the times Black folks or members of the AAPI community or ___________, people who are just going about their daily lives, from jogging to reaching for a wallet to sleeping in their own beds, have died at the hands of police or neighbors or random acts of violence?
 You probably do because it happens again, and again, and again.
 Do you remember all of the other tragic, rage-filled violent events that filled in the years between then and now?
 You probably do, at least vaguely, unless you were directly affected, in which case, it’s likely you think about it more than you want to.
 It feels like my young child will never know a world that doesn’t respond to hate and violence and difference with more hate and violence.
 Or indifference, which has its own set of troubling outcomes.

 Do not focus on that.
 There is a tendency to fall into being weakened by dwelling on what is outside your reach, by what cannot yet be.
 Do not focus there.
 That is spending the wind without raising the sails.